opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 | First scan | 588 | 1233 |
 | Repeat scan | 590 | 641 |

-Note that in order to delete a snapshot you must first delete all searchable snapshots created from that snapshot.
+Note that in order to delete a snapshot you must first delete all searchable snapshot indexes created from that snapshot.

 ## Benchmarks